Last updated on September 24th, 2023 at 12:53 am

-Maybe sensing chemistry between the leads are subjective because I have seen reviews on the Chinese drama, Love and Redemption that the two leads barely have any chemistry.
+Sensing chemistry between the leads is subjective because I have seen reviews on the Chinese drama, Love and Redemption that the two leads barely have any chemistry.

 I was shocked because they have the most chemistry in a drama I’ve seen in a very long time.
 In fact, I think they have 夫妻相, which means they look like husband and wife.